 Just enter your Microsoft Intune credentials and follow the steps.
 PacKit will require you to grant permission to manage your Intune tenant resources.
 Without these permissions, it cannot upload a package or load your Entra ID user groups.

-This permission prompt will only appear the first time you set up PacKit in your Intune tenant.
+The permission prompt will only appear the first time you set up PacKit in your Intune tenant.
 After that, you will see only the login prompt.
 A logged-in session is saved by PacKit as long as the application is running.
 After you close PacKit and launch it again a new login will be required, the first time you upload a package to Intune or try to load/refresh the Entra ID user groups list.

 This step is very important.
 Please ensure your organization accepts these permissions.
 Otherwise, you will not be able to fully leverage most of the automation workflows available in PacKit.